 Much like the teacup idea, this accent wall holds hundreds of ceramic plates in all different sizes to create a unique design element.

-Designed by Golucci International Design.
+Golucci International Design created a striking restaurant interior.
 Photography by Sun Xiangyu.

 7. COFFEE POTS